 Why do Android devices get hot or overheat?

 After investing a substantial amount of money in your phone, you may not want to end up with a faulty device or just let go of it because it overheats.
 You must keep in mind that usage plays an important role when discussing overheating problems.
-What you regard as average usage may be too much for your phone.
+What you regard as average use may be too much for your phone.

 With our Android smartphones and tablets being constantly used while we carry them in our palms, there isn’t enough space for the device to breathe.
-This is why when you play a game, you end up with an overheated phone.
+It is why when you play a game, you end up with an overheated phone.
 A game requires numerous parts of the phone to work at the same time.
 It makes the phone work a lot more than the time when you may be skimming through the photos on your phone’s gallery.
-This is why gaming is known as the primary reason for overheating problems.
+It is why gaming is known as the primary reason for overheating problems.

 Another thing that you may want to be wary of is whether it is your phone that is getting overheated or is your battery too old and has begun overheating because its life cycle is almost over.